It's no coincidence that "tattoo removal Singapore" is one of the most searched phrases on Google - 1 in every 4 persons regret ever getting a tattoo.

 3 - 8 sessions are usually required, depending on individual characteristics and your tattoo type (more below).

 The estimated total bill will be about $2000 for simple tattoos.
 Challenging tattoos may cost up to $4000 to remove.

 As you can see, effective tattoo removal in Singapore is definitely not cheap, which makes it all the more important to get it right the first time!

-6. How come I've seen tattoo removal treatment that costs only $300?
+6. How come I have seen tattoo removal treatments that cost only $300?